near/wallet-selector/packages/near-snap/README.md

 # @near-wallet-selector/near-snap
+[Metamask Snap](https://metamask.io/snaps/) system that allows anyone to safely expand the capabilities of MetaMask.
+Currently is pre-release software running on [Metamask Flask](https://metamask.io/flask/).

-This is the NEAR Metamask Snap package for NEAR Wallet Selector.
+This package implement NEAR snap for NEAR Wallet Selector.

 ## Installation and Usage

-The easiest way to use this package is to install it from the NPM registry, this package requires `near-api-js` v1.0.0 or above:
+The easiest way to use this package is to install it from the NPM registry, this package requires `near-api-js` v0.44.2 or above:

 ```bash
 # Using Yarn